export risk management guide

 3. How can exporters reduce payment risk?

-Exporters can reduce payment risk by using advance payment, Letter of Credit, buyer verification, and export insurance.
+By using advance payment, Letter of Credit, and buyer verification.

 4. Why is export documentation important?